By Frank Rotering | February 20, 2020

 Third, shift the GHG conversation away from defeatism, collapse porn, and anti-denialism.
 All of these sow confusion and divert attention from the main issue: what solutions can help you survive on this planet?
 Defeatism is based largely on SRM rejection because, without this measure, collapse is in fact inevitable.
 If SRM is correctly perceived, defeatism will likely lose traction.
 Collapse porn is the unceasing dissemination of bad environmental news.
 This is pointless because all objective minds now understand that the biosphere is imperilled, so let's talk strategy instead.
 Anti-denialism demonizes those who dismiss the GHG problems, but at this stage the far more dangerous people are those who dismiss the rational solutions.
 Correctly identify your enemies!

 Finally and perhaps most importantly, understand that the progressive movement, which underlies much of today's activism, cannot guide you to a sustainable future.
 Progressivism works within the current system to maximize social justice.
 This is a humane mission, but your survival depends on a radical shift beyond this system and an intense focus on sustainability.
 I therefore believe that a second, complementary movement is now required.
 Progressivism would continue to fight for an equitable world while the new movement would be fully dedicated to your ecological survival.
-I will propose its core principles in a future post.

 To summarize: The IPCC-based GHG strategy, which now dominates activist thought and action, is based on the emissions fallacy and thus violates the commitments to maintain safe GHG concentrations.
 This strategy was concocted to protect the material interests of the global rich and older generations.
 To survive, you must fight tooth and nail for a strategy that aims for safe concentrations through aggressive emissions reductions and the judicious implementation of both GGR and SRM.
 A new social movement that focuses on sustainability will be needed to effectively coordinate this struggle.